CIS565-Fall-2014/Project4-Rasterizer/README.md

 * Back-face culling

 Back-face culling removes the primitives which are not invisible.
 The process makes rendering objects quicker and more efficient by reducing the number of polygons.
-To determine wheteher the face is invisible, just to calculate the dot multiplication of the view direction and the normal of face.
-If the value is greate than zero, it means it is to be culled.
+To determine whether the face is invisible, just to calculate the dot multiplication of the view direction and the normal of face.
+If the value is greater than zero, it means it is to be culled.
+And use string compaction to kill the threads with back-face primitive.

 * Correct color interpolation between points on a primitive